vacp2p/rfc/specs/waku/v2/waku-filter.md

 protocol to query for a recent time window, provided it is acceptable to do frequent polling.

-## Security Requirements
+# Security Requirements

-- **Anonymous filter subscription**: <!-- Alternative title: Filter-subscriber unlinkability --> This feature guarantees that nodes can anonymously subscribe for messages matching a content filter (i.e., without revealing their exact content filter).
-As such, no adversary in the `filter` protocol would be able to link nodes to their subscribed content filers.
+The `WakuFilter` protocol supports the following security features.

 - **Prevention of Denial of Service (DoS)**: Denial of service signifies the case where an adversarial requesting node exhausts a full node's bandwidth and make it unavailable to the rest of the system.
 This may happen by either submitting a content filter covering all the existing contents (effectively applying no filter) or by launching a Sybil attack (i.e., creating a large number of nodes) and loading the full node with a mass of subscription requests.

-### Terminologies
+## Terminology
 The term Personally identifiable information (PII) refers to any piece of data that can be used to uniquely identify a node.
 For example, the signature verification key, and the hash of one's IP address are unique for each node and hence count as PII.

-## Adversarial Model
+# Adversarial Model
--  Any node talking the `filter` protocol i.e., both the subscriber node and the queried node are considered as an adversary.
+-  Any node talking the `WakuFilter` protocol i.e., both the subscriber node and the queried node are considered as an adversary.
 Furthermore, we consider the adversary as a passive entity that attempts to collect information from other nodes to conduct an attack but it does so without violating protocol definitions and instructions.
-For example, under the passive adversarial model, no malicious node intentionally hides the messages matching to one's subscribed content filter as it is against the description of the `filter` protocol.
+For example, under the passive adversarial model, no malicious node intentionally hides the messages matching to one's subscribed content filter as it is against the description of the `WakuFilter` protocol.
 - The following are not considered as part of the adversarial model: 1- An adversary with a global view of all the nodes and their connections 2- An adversary that can eavesdrop on communication links between arbitrary pair of nodes (unless the adversary is one end of the communication).
 In specific, the communication channels are assumed to be secure.